petoor/unforeseen-client/SETUP_JETSON.md

 However we do need to restart the session to acces the new functions.

 ### 5) *(Optional)* Stats
 Run the following to install jetson-stats.
-This can be useful for seeing the health of the device and gives more insight than the preconfigured prometheus metrics.
+This can be useful for seeing the health of the device.

 `sudo -H pip install -U jetson-stats`